 11.1.
 The Parties underlined the importance of strengthening mutually beneficial cooperation and exchange of best practices in local self-governance reform and regional development and highlighted the necessity of active cooperation between the Ministry of Territorial Administration and Infrastructure of the Republic of Armenia and the Ministry of Regional Development and Infrastructure of Georgia.

 11.2.
-The Commission took into account the information on the development of regional cooperation and underlined the importance of expanding cooperation between the cities and regions of Armenia and Georgia.
-The Commission recommended the Parties to continue the implementation of cross border cooperation programs in science, technology, agriculture, and tourism between the Armenian Georgian administrative units in the framework of euro region “Euro Caucasus” established in 2009.
+The Commission took into account the importance of cross-border cooperation and reviewed the possibility of further engagement in the different EU funded cross-border cooperation instruments.

 12. Cooperation in the Field of Sports and Youth Development